thejamesgore/ga-projects/GA-Project-2/README.md

 - Episodes page

 ## Key Learnings

 ---

+- Importance of structuring app so logic such as API calls, token handling, authorisation, are all separate from data mapping
+- Usage of key React hooks such as `useState()` & `useEffect()`
+- Routing pages using React-Router-Dom & structuring the React app into subcomponents
 - Team collaboration greatly aids collective motivation and ability to meet deadlines in a timely fashion
 - Different perspectives enable efficient and creative problem solving, enhancing ones own learning and understanding

 ## Future Content and Improvements

 ---

-- logout button
+- Logout button
-- show notes
+- Show notes
-- hide/show episodes button
+- Hide/show episodes button
-- player to stream shows
+- Player to stream shows
-- show episodes that user has not yet listned to
+- Show episodes that user has not yet listened to
-- when a user finishes listening to an episode it is removed from the list
+- When a user finishes listening to an episode it is removed from the list
-- podcast queue
+- Podcast queue
-- ability for the user to organise episodes and reorder them
+- Ability for the user to organise episodes and reorder them
-- adding shows from the search list
+- Adding shows from the search list